Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: Literature review

 \subsection{MHSP}

-Investment planning of an energy system often faces uncertainty from two time horizons \citep{Kaut2014,lara2020}: (a) the uncertainty from the operational time horizon, such as the availability of renewable energies.
-The operational uncertainty becomes even more crucial for a system with higher penetration of intermittent renewable energies, and (b) the uncertainty from the strategic time horizon, e.g., oil and gas price and demand.
+Investment planning of an energy system often faces uncertainty from two time horizons \citep{Kaut2014,lara2020}: (a) the uncertainty from the operational time horizon, such as the availability of generation from renewable energy sources.
+The operational uncertainty becomes even more crucial for a system with higher penetration of intermittent renewable energy, and (b) the uncertainty on the strategic time horizon, e.g., oil and gas price and demand.
 In traditional multi-stage stochastic programming, uncertainty from operational and strategic time horizons can lead to a large scenario tree, thus, an intractable planning model.
-The multi-horizon approach was proposed as an alternative formulation that reduces the model size significantly \citep{Kaut2014}.
-An illustration of MHSP with short-term and long-term uncertainty is shown in Figure \ref{fig:multi-horizon_tree}.
+The multi-horizon approach was proposed as an alternative formulation that reduces the model size significantly by reducing the interaction between short-term and long-term uncertainties \citep{Kaut2014}.

 One can have a much smaller model by disconnecting operational nodes between successive planning stages and embedding them into their respective strategic nodes.
+An illustration of MHSP with short-term and long-term uncertainty is shown in Figure \ref{fig:MHSP}.
 We call an operational problem embedded in a strategic node an operational node.
 The resulting model is called MHSP.
-MHSP can be understood as an approximation to multi-stage stochastic programming unless two requirements are met \citep{Kaut2014}: (a) strategic and operational uncertainties are independent, and the strategic decisions must not depend on any particular operational decisions, and (b) the operational decisions in the last operational period in a stage do not affect the system operation in the first operational period in the next stage.
-MHSP has been applied in several energy system planning problems \citep{Skar2016,Backe2022EMPIRE:Analyses,Zhang2022OffshoreShelf,Durakovic2023PoweringPrices} Furthermore, the bounds in MHSP have been studied in \citep{Maggioni2020BoundsPrograms}.
+MHSP is identical to multi-stage stochastic programming provided that the state of an operational problem at the end of a strategic period does not affect the operational state at the start of the following strategic period or affect any future strategic decisions.
+If either of these conditions is not met, then MHSP gives only an approximation, however for our problem it is a good approximation.
+MHSP has been applied in several energy system planning problems \citep{Skar2016,Backe2022EMPIRE:Analyses,Zhang2022OffshoreShelf,Durakovic2023PoweringPrices}.
+Furthermore, the bounds in MHSP have been studied in \cite{Maggioni2020BoundsPrograms}.